- GDP (PPP):

 Since returning to democracy in 1975, Spain has become the eurozone’s fourth-largest economy.
 The government in Madrid removed a rogue regional government in Catalonia after an illegal 2017 independence referendum, but the December 2018 regional elections resulted in the installation of another pro-independence cabinet.
 Prime Minister Pedro Sánchez’s center-left Spanish Socialist Workers Party heads a minority coalition with the radical-left Podemos party.
-November 2019 elections produced a fractured parliament with the conservative Vox party surging to third place at the expense of the main center-right People’s Party.
+November 2019 elections produced a fractured parliament with the conservative Vox party surging to third place at the expense of the center-right People’s Party.
 Scandal-plagued former King Juan Carlos I has lived in self-exile since August 2020.
 Spain’s diversified economy includes manufacturing, financial services, pharmaceuticals, textiles and apparel, footwear, chemicals, and a booming tourism industry.

 Property rights are protected by law.
 The property registration system functions efficiently.
 The judicial system is independent, open, and transparent but sometimes overburdened and slow.
 Case backlogs are often long.
 Concerns about official corruption often center on party financing.
 Spain is ranked 30th out of 180 countries in Transparency International’s 2019 Corruption Perceptions Index, but its overall score (62) is one of the lowest in Western Europe.